Esri/aws-for-geoevent/README.md

 # aws-for-geoevent

-ArcGIS GeoEvent Server AWS Input and Output Connectors for sending and receiving IoT data to and from Amazon AWS IoT Gateway.
+ArcGIS GeoEvent Server AWS input and output Connectors for sending and receiving IoT data to and from Amazon AWS IoT Gateway.

 ![App](aws-for-geoevent.png?raw=true)